Caleres (NYSE:CAL) Releases FY 2021 Earnings Guidance

-A number of analysts have recently weighed in on the stock.
-Zacks Investment Research upgraded shares of Caleres from a hold rating to a strong-buy rating and set a $29.00 price objective for the company in a research note on Friday, September 3rd.
-TheStreet upgraded shares of Caleres from a d+ rating to a c rating in a research note on Friday, May 28th.
-Loop Capital upped their target price on shares of Caleres from $30.00 to $35.00 and gave the company a buy rating in a research note on Tuesday.
-Finally, CL King upgraded shares of Caleres from a neutral rating to a buy rating and set a $29.00 target price for the company in a research note on Tuesday, June 1st.
+Several equities research analysts have commented on the company.
+Zacks Investment Research upgraded Caleres from a hold rating to a strong-buy rating and set a $29.00 price target for the company in a research note on Friday, September 3rd.
+TheStreet raised Caleres from a d+ rating to a c rating in a report on Friday, May 28th.
+Loop Capital increased their target price on Caleres from $30.00 to $35.00 and gave the stock a buy rating in a report on Tuesday, September 7th.
+Finally, CL King upgraded Caleres from a neutral rating to a buy rating and set a $29.00 price target on the stock in a research report on Tuesday, June 1st.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Friday, September 10th will be paid a dividend of $0.07 per share.
-This represents a $0.28 dividend on an annualized basis and a yield of 1.21%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Friday, September 10th will be issued a dividend of $0.07 per share.
 The ex-dividend date is Thursday, September 9th.
+This represents a $0.28 annualized dividend and a dividend yield of 1.25%.
 Caleres’s dividend payout ratio is -20.00%.

-In other news, CFO Ken Hannah sold 10,000 shares of Caleres stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $27.85, for a total value of $278,500.00.
-Following the completion of the transaction, the chief financial officer now owns 109,927 shares in the company, valued at $3,061,466.95.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Diane M. Sullivan sold 17,900 shares of Caleres stock in a transaction that occurred on Wednesday, September 1st.
-The shares were sold at an average price of $25.56, for a total transaction of $457,524.00.
+In related news, CEO Diane M. Sullivan sold 1,341 shares of the stock in a transaction on Wednesday, July 21st.
+The stock was sold at an average price of $25.13, for a total transaction of $33,699.33.
+Following the completion of the sale, the chief executive officer now directly owns 612,360 shares in the company, valued at $15,388,606.80.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Diane M. Sullivan sold 17,659 shares of the firm’s stock in a transaction dated Monday, July 26th.
+The shares were sold at an average price of $25.11, for a total value of $443,417.49.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 48,000 shares of company stock valued at $1,241,233.
-Corporate insiders own 4.80% of the company’s stock.
+Over the last quarter, insiders have sold 48,000 shares of company stock valued at $1,241,233.
+4.80% of the stock is owned by corporate insiders.

 A hedge fund recently raised its stake in Caleres stock.
-Morgan Stanley increased its stake in Caleres, Inc. (NYSE:CAL) by 117.3% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 345,368 shares of the textile maker’s stock after purchasing an additional 186,442 shares during the period.
-Morgan Stanley owned 0.90% of Caleres worth $9,424,000 as of its most recent SEC filing.
-83.45% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley lifted its holdings in Caleres, Inc. (NYSE:CAL) by 117.3% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 345,368 shares of the textile maker’s stock after purchasing an additional 186,442 shares during the period.
+Morgan Stanley owned 0.90% of Caleres worth $9,424,000 as of its most recent filing with the SEC.
+83.45% of the stock is owned by institutional investors.

 About Caleres